If your oven door handle is loose or even falling off, then don’t worry. You’re not alone.

 - You will also need a damp cloth with some cleaning solution to clean the ports for the screws once you remove the old door handle.

 Of note, you may have thought about using glue to fix the door handle; however, this is not recommended.
-Blue is not as strong as screws.
+Glue is not as strong as screws.
 Therefore, this is only going to be a temporary solution.
 Eventually, you are going to pull the door handle off of your oven again.
 As a result, it is better to use screws.

 Fixing an Oven Door Handle: The Steps Required